netsage-project/netsage-grafana-configs/README.md

 ## Setting Up Your Environment

-Prepare your development system with following steps:
+Prepare your development system with the following steps:

 1. Install VirtualBox by following the instructions for your operating system [here](https://www.virtualbox.org/wiki/Downloads)
 2. Install Vagrant by following the instructions for your operating system [here](https://www.vagrantup.com/downloads.html)